Rob Berzel checked his watch, cursed and pressed the pedal, making the cloud of dust behind him, bigger.

 Rob picked up the school bag, walking into his ramshackle beach house with dogs and kid in tow.
 He inherited the double-story from his parents on their death 6 and 4 years ago.
 He still turned to talk to them occasionally, forgetting that they were gone.
 He often felt their presence and it gave him comfort rather than scared him.

-Abbie was staying the weekend again, not that he minded.
-He loved it.
+Abbie was staying the weekend again, and he loved it.

 “Sausages or steak?
 Billy and Bird are joining us.”